 The listing begins with the declaration of global values by way of GEQU statements.
 Almost all of these are addresses of direct page memory locations that will be used; one notable exception is the label DPAGE, a sixteen-bit value that defines the beginning of the direct page memory to be used by this program.
-Because a 65816 debugger is by definition a 6502 debugger, it is wise to relocate the direct page out of the default zero page, since it will be used by 6502 programs, and you want to avoid conflicting memory usage between the debugger and the program being debugged.
-In the listing, a value of \$300 is used; on an Apple //, this relocates the direct page to page three, which is a convenient page to use.
+Because a 65816 debugger is by definition a 6502 debugger, it is wise to relocate the direct page out of the default zero page, since it will be used by 65802 programs, and you program being debugged.
+In the listing, a value of \$300 is used; on an Apple I I, this relocates the direct page to page three, which is a convenient page to use.